 - Other documentation from the Convention including Annual reports from the meetings of State Parties can be retrieved from Meetings of States Parties to the Mine Ban Convention.

 - IMAS - International Mine Action Standards.
-International standards that have been designed for all UN mine action operations and can be found at the website.
+International standards that have been designed for all UN mine action operations.

 Websites and research guides